General Information Scientific and Technological Background

 The mission includes specific actions to expand access to data and information about the oceans, seas and freshwater through the Ocean's Digital Twin (DTO) structure.
 This structure aims to make ocean knowledge available to citizens, entrepreneurs, scientists and policy makers by providing innovative, user-oriented and interactive tools.

 Scope and Goals

-This mission will be a powerful tool to raise awareness among citizens of the importance of healthy oceans, seas, coastal and inland waters, and help develop solutions on a range of problems.
+This mission is a powerful tool for raising awareness among citizens about the importance of healthy oceans, seas, coastal and inland waters and developing solutions to a range of problems.
 The mission aims to end pollution in our oceans and waters by preventing plastic waste, chemicals and other pollutants from reaching rivers and seas.

-The mission will help to make the blue economy more sustainable and climate-friendly, by promoting renewable and carbon-neutral technologies, reducing emissions from existing sectors and developing innovative solutions to reduce the environmental footprint of human activities.
+The Mission will help make the blue economy more sustainable and climate-friendly by promoting renewable and carbon-neutral technologies, reducing emissions from existing sectors, and developing innovative solutions that reduce the environmental footprint of human activities.

 Targets by 2030: cleaning marine and fresh waters, restoring degraded ecosystems and habitats, decarbonising the blue economy in order to sustainably harness the essential goods and services they provide.